How to Shop Consciously

 It's not about us.
 It's about you.
 In reality, not only would we be unable to do good in the world without our community, but the only proof of our mission taking shape in the real world would be if we’ve enabled you to come slightly closer to a better version of yourselves - conscious and aware that our daily choices have an impact on the bigger picture.

-While we will continue working to become the better and more conscious choice for you in 2022, and the years to come, we would like to turn the page of the new year by nurturing your desire to make more informed decisions, as we strongly believe in conscious shopping, and conscious living in general.
+While we will continue working to become the better and more conscious choice for you on a continuous basis, we would like to turn the page of the new year by nurturing your desire to make more informed decisions, as we strongly believe in conscious shopping, and conscious living in general.

 Even though we might be a little sceptical about making new year’s resolutions, we embrace the idea of resetting our clock when it comes to our involvement in causes for the betterment of our own practices, and society.
-We embrace the notion that today is the day to embark on yet another journey towards better thinking, and better doing.
+We embrace the notion that today is the day to embark on yet another journey towards better thinking, and better doing - a journey which Nordgreen has taken since the day the brand was launched.

 Reduce Reuse Recycle